Frequently Asked Questions

 Yes!
 An exciting component of the Honors curriculum is the International Seminar.
 Offered annually, this course combines semester-long study at UofL with substantially subsidized travel to locations outside of the United States.
-Students have traveled to destinations such as Great Britain, Japan, South Africa, New Zealand, China and Taiwan.
+Students have traveled to destinations such as England, Japan, South Africa, New Zealand, China and Taiwan.
 Read more about Honors travel seminars »

 No. We highly recommend Kurz Hall to Honors students, especially first-year students, because of its central location on campus and the Honors community.
 There are, however, not enough beds to accommodate all Honors students, so it is not a requirement to live there.
 Read more about Honors housing »

 For the most part, all contact from the University Honors Program will come via e-mail to your official UofL e-mail address.
 Every other week you will receive an e-mail containing a link to the Honors newsletter, The Current.
 You are advised to read the newsletter each time it is published.
 You will also receive e-mails every week detailing what Honors events are upcoming.

 There are several national honors societies, and each has its own approach to programming, finances, and membership invitations.
 Some of these organizations have active chapters on UofL’s campus.
 If you receive an invitation to join such a group, we encourage you to research the organization (e.g., its goals, structure, for-profit or non-profit status, etc.) to assess whether it is a good match for you.
 The following links provide some additional information: http://odk.org/wp-content/uploads/2014/05/caucus_statement.pdf and http://www.achsnatl.org/quick_link.asp, but you may want to do additional research as well.